robrant/robrant.github.io/_posts/2017-02-05-raspberry-pi-and-gps.markdown

 I pretty much followed [this nationpigeon post][nationpigeon]. word for word because my GPIO/UART/Serial knowledge was non-existent at the time.
 It didn’t quite work for me because there have been Raspbian OS changes since that post.
-So, usual story - I thought I’d capture how I got it to work and a list of things that might help others debug any problems they encounter.
+So, usual story - I thought I’d capture how I got it to work and in a later post, a list of things that might help others debug any problems they encounter.

 ## My Setup: